 Brett explained that Edward Shephard has been Bristol's Fire Warden for over 30 years, and that his current appointment ends on June 30, 2025.
-Brett also informed the Board that Ed received an appreciation award from the State for his 30 years of service.
 Brett further outlined that this program is overseen by the VT Department of Forest Parks and Recreation (FPR), and that FPR prefers to have a Fire Chief or lead officer as the Warden.
 Brett has reached out to Ed, who is comfortable with no longer serving.
 Brett has been doing the required permit issuing, documentation, enforcement, and so forth for several years, and is willing to be appointed to the position; he recommended appointing a Deputy Warden or other key personnel as well.